Topics on this page

 - What to do if a school refuses enrollment

-The school systems are concerned about the cost to them of students who should be in a different school system.
-They legitimately can deny enrollment to a child who does not live in the area and is trying to enroll in the school solely as a preference, or because you think it is a better school.
+School systems can deny enrollment to a child who does not live in the area and is trying to enroll in the school solely as a preference, or because you think it is a better school.
 That is not, however, always as simple a question as it sounds.
-The answers you get from the schools and the reasons they give you are not necessarily the full story.
-The most important thing is for the child to be in school, and that should be your goal.

 Some possible grounds for getting the denial of enrollment reversed are: